Sagi-Send/boundary-layer-matching-vs-numerical-study/README.md

 # Boundary-Layer — Matching Approximation vs. Numerical Solution

-This mini-repo demonstrates how a **matched-asymptotic (composite) uniform approximation** to a boundary layer compares with a fully numerical solution of the underlying singularly-perturbed ODE.
+This mini-repo studies the first-order convergence of a boundary layer's **matched-asymptotic approximation** towards a fully numerical solution of the underlying singularly-perturbed ODE.

 ---